bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

     | Data 3 | Data 4  |
 ```

-Here the **Argument** is no longer a _DocString_,but instead an array of data objects that have individual _DataCells_ as named properties.
+Now the **Argument** is no longer a _DocString_,but instead an array of data objects that have individual _DataCells_ as named properties.

+So,

 ```fsharp
 myTestFeature